steveno/steveno.github.io/_posts/2024/08/2024-08-29-learning-ocaml.md

 that I have it integrated into my bash configuration the way I want it, I pick no.

-I went ahead and installed the recomended packages it talks about.
+I went ahead and installed the recommended packages it talks about.
 I don't really know what I am doing yet, so it seems like a safe bet for a learner.

 ```bash